Many Disney guests agree that the most important Disney Dining Tips lists include one specific piece of advice:

 Rose and Crown Restaurant and Other Fireworks Viewing Hotspots

 Looking to enrich your fireworks experience by adding dinner to the ticket?
-Then you’ll probably want to try for a table at California Grill in the Contemporary Resort or ‘Ohana at the Polynesian to watch Magic Kingdom’s Happily Ever After or maybe to Rose and Crown Pub and Dining Room in Epcot for a premium view of Illuminations at Epcot.
+Then you’ll probably want to try for a table at California Grill in the Contemporary Resort or ‘Ohana at the Polynesian to watch Magic Kingdom’s Happily Ever After or maybe to Rose and Crown Pub and Dining Room in Epcot for a premium view of Epcot Forever at Epcot.

 But these aren’t surefire bets, either, for a few reasons: